Registering a death

 You must register a death within 5 days unless the Coroner is investigating.
 Registering a death is free and must be registered in the district where it occurred.

 You need to book an appointment to register a death.
+Please read the following information then you can book an appointment on-line by using the green button below.

 Who can register the death?